DavidIMk/steak-timer/README.md

-# 🥩 Steak Timer App
+# 🥩 Steak Timer Web App

 A fun and interactive **React + TypeScript** single-page application that helps you time your steak cooking perfectly!
 This project is built with **Vite** for fast development and uses **Tailwind CSS** for styling.
 It also comes with testing support using **Vitest** and **React Testing Library**.